R3DRUN3/cloud-native/projects/cicd/tekton/demo-2/README.md

 # TEKTON FIRST PIPELINE
-This repo contains a working implementation of a `tekton` pipeline.
+This repo contains a working implementation of a <a href="https://tekton.dev/">tekton</a> pipeline.
 <br/>
 We implement a tekton pipeline that does the following:
 1. clone a public git repository